Studio Editor: Stacking Elements

 - Adjusting the stack layout

-A stack is a flexbox container that "hugs" a group of elements – whether they are in a vertical or horizontal order.
-It ensures the elements stay in order, with the spacing you define, and never overlap.
+Stacking elements is a quick way to organize your design with consistent spacing, creating a clean and polished layout.
+A stack is a flexbox container that "hugs" a group of elements—ensuring they stay in order (with the spacing you define), and never overlap.

 Having said that, you can use negative margins to make elements overlap intentionally.